Skip to content

 About St. Paul’s Foundation

-St. Paul’s Foundation raises funds to support patients, residents, caregivers, and families at St. Paul’s Hospital and at Providence Health Care’s 18 sites across B.C.
-Our generous donors are an essential part of Providence Health Care’s mission to deliver compassionate care, innovative research, and world-class medical training and education.
-As we look back on our over 130-year history – and forward to our future in the new St. Paul’s Hospital on the Jim Pattison Medical Campus – we are ready to further push the boundaries of innovation, research and patient-centred care for the people of British Columbia and beyond.
+As we look back on our 130-year history – and forward to our future in the new St. Paul’s Hospital at the Jim Pattison Medical Centre – we are ready to further push the boundaries of innovation, research, and patient-centred care for the people of British Columbia and beyond.
 Truly, our mission and the support of our community have never been more important.

 Join one of British Columbia’s preeminent foundations driving a comprehensive campaign for transformational giving to support innovative, compassionate care across Providence and across British Columbia.